DmitriiGrebeniuc/Gathr/docs/architecture_updated.md

 2. `src/main.tsx` mounts the React tree.
 3. Global styles are loaded from `src/styles/index.css`.
 4. `LanguageProvider` wraps the app and restores language from local storage.
-5. `App.tsx` checks auth and recovery state.
+5. `App.tsx` checks auth, recovery state, and shared-event path state.
-6. Depending on session state, the shell opens either:
+6. Depending on state, the shell opens either:
    - `welcome`
    - `home`
    - `reset-password` in recovery flow
+   - `event-details` for a resolved shared event
 7. The shell subscribes to auth state changes.

 ## 6. Navigation Architecture